Paper Chan's Little Guide to Minecraft Server Optimization!

 prevent-moving-into-unloaded-chunks: true

-When a player moves into an unloaded chunk, the server would make the task of loading the chunk with the highest priority, thus tanking the TPS.
+When a player moves into an unloaded chunk, the server will make the task of loading the chunk with the highest priority, thus tanking the TPS.

 Paper provides options to specify the redstone implementation the server uses.

-alternate-current implementation is more efficient and recommended, but come with possible behavioral changes.
+ALTERNATE_CURRENT implementation is more efficient and recommended, but comes with possible behavioral changes.
 Please use with caution!

 treasure-maps: